 - Ask forgiveness.
 We all hurt each other from time to time.
 Teach them that both asking forgiveness and forgiving is showing caring and compassion toward each other.

 - Make caring and compassion a family goal.
 Write letters to soldiers, sponsor a child, raise money together for local causes, visit nursing homes and elderly neighbors.
+For great community service ideas check out “Community Service for Kids, Easy Ideas to Start Today” by Savoring Each Moment.

 - Sing it!
 Bits of Positivity has more than a dozen songs with videos to teach and encourage your kids about kindness.